 To maintain the learning, I provide the same audio files from rehearsal on my website.
 I also post the full audio from the rehearsal on my website and direct singers to it – in case they’ve missed out and want to catch up.
 I usually teach these parts again too.
 This makes sure nobody feels left behind.

 Next time I’ll talk about all the things a choir needs to maintain the sense of community which may or may not be related to the singing.
-For now, let’s celebrate with a virtual recording created by The Online Liberty Singers last July – all taught online and recorded at home into mobile phones and mixed in our home studio in Nottingham.
+For now, let’s celebrate with a virtual recording created by The Online Liberty Singers in July 2020 – all taught online and recorded at home into mobile phones and mixed in our home studio in Nottingham.